Mathnerd314/stroscot/docs/Commentary/State.rst

   * IP addresses on network devices
   * Routing tables

-Usually these are modeled using primitive operations, e.g. file descriptors are allocated with the open syscall rather than declaratively as ``{ fd1 = inode 1234 } ``.
+Usually these are modeled using primitive operations, e.g. file descriptors are allocated with the open syscall rather than declaratively as ``{ fd1 = inode 1234 }``.
 But the more state we model as state, the more powerful our debugging tools get.
 A traditional debugger has no way to undo closing a file.
 However, a filestate-aware debugger can reopen the file.
 The less we view the program as an I/O machine the easier it is to use high-bandwidth interfaces such as io_uring to perform bulk state changes - describing what rather than how is the hallmark of a high-level language.
 Of course, in most cases the program will use state in a single-threaded manner and it will simply be compiled to the primitive operation API by the automatic destructive update optimization.

 I/O sequencing model showdown
 =============================

-State accounts for a lot, but as said before we still need "change the world" operations like ``readLn :: IO String`` and ``print :: String -> IO ()``.
+All programs behave as a mathematical function, i.e., returns the same output when given the same input(s).
+But a for a pure function, the input and output are simply values, whereas for impure programs it is more complex.
+State accounts for a lot, but we still need "change the world" operations like ``readLn :: IO String`` and ``print :: String -> IO ()``.
 Rather than side effects, following Haskell we would like the do-notation blocks that integrate statements as expressions.
 So a model must provide the basic monad operators ``>>=`` and ``return``.
 Another useful operation is recursion, in particular ``mfix :: MonadFix m => (a -> m a) -> m a``.

 Monad transformers are overrated so not needed: